limitlessgenius/react-native-albums/README.md

 This project is my first React Native application.

 The products provides a nice and interactive layout of albums fetched from a provided API utilizing native fetch method and along with allowing for a quick check of related information, already allows you to buy the specified album right away - therefore showing its real utility.
+I have also followed best practices on fabricating reusable components (Button) with a changeable onPress handler.

 ### Product